Viz10/CPP-Mini-codes/README.md

 # CPP-Mini-codes
-Contains algorithms and testing C++ concepts
+Contains some testing and explanation for C++ concepts